-Action # Title Description Total Funds Contributing 1 PROFESSIONAL DEVELOPMENT All teachers will participate in 10 days of intensive Summer Professional Development, to prepare for the 2022-23 academic school year, and an additional 5 non-instructional days during the academic year for professional development to focus on data analysis.
+Action # Title Description Total Funds Contributing 2.1 PROFESSIONAL DEVELOPMENT All teachers will participate in 9 days of intensive Summer Professional Development, to prepare for the 2023-24 academic school year, and an additional 5 non-instructional days during the academic year for professional development to focus on data analysis.
 All teachers will also participate in weekly Professional Development.
 An instructional coach will be hired to assist with coaching teachers to improve the quality of the delivery of their lessons to improve student outcomes.
-Areas of focus for Summer Professional Development: • Academic rigor • Vision of excellence \$166,000 Y

-Action # Title Description Total Funds Contributing Scope & sequence ELA/ELD training SPED Training: Accommodations & modifications.
+Areas of focus for Summer Professional Development: Academic rigor \$86,149.00 Yes ction # Title Description Total Funds Contributing Vision of excellence Scope & sequence ELA/ELD training SPED Training: Accommodations & modifications.
 SEL Areas of focus for 2022-23 PD include: Mindfulness PBIS Social-emotional Learning: Changing perspectives TCI Training (Curriculum) i-Ready assessments Effective lesson planning/effective pacing guides Bridging the achievement gap Data-driven instruction Small group instruction Special Education: IEP & 504 Plans Teachers and Instructional Aides will participate in weekly Professional Development and/or staff development.
 Whetstone/School Mint Grow Coaching allows for customizable classroom observation platform that enables schools to grow their teachers through feedback.
-The Leadership Team (comprised of teacher leaders) will conduct classroom observations, feedback, implement schoolwide initiatives (pedagogy) To support teacher effectiveness and credential clearance, our school will partially fund teacher induction expenses.
+The Leadership Team (comprised of teacher leaders) will conduct classroom observations, feedback, implement school-wide initiatives (pedagogy) To support teacher effectiveness and credential clearance, our school will partially fund teacher induction expenses.
+2.2 STRENGTHENING EL PROGRAM & SERVICES An area of concern is the achievement gap among English Learners (EL) and EO's (non-EL) as evidenced on the CA School Dashboard and internal assessments.
+English learners will receive daily \$155,511.44 Yes

-Action # Title Description Total Funds Contributing 2 STRENGTHENING EL PROGRAM & SERVICES An area of concern is the achievement gap among English Learners (EL) and EO's (non-EL) as evidenced on the CA School Dashboard and internal assessments.
-English learners will receive daily designated ELD and utilize Rosetta Stone to support EL with conversational English scaffolded with visual and audio cues.
-Y Kahoot will support ELs through interactive games, that challenge students to place words in proper order, create phrases and engage in grammar lessons.
+Action # Title Description Total Funds Contributing designated ELD and utilize Rosetta Stone to support EL with conversational English scaffolded with visual and audio cues.
+Kahoot will support ELs through interactive games, that challenge students to place words in proper order, create phrases and engage in grammar lessons.
 To further support ELs with language instruction, a designated ELD teacher will be employed to focus on providing a language-rich learning environment to accelerate English language proficiency among EL, long-term EL and provide newcomers with the resources and support they need to excel.
 An Instructional Aide will provide academic support and small group instruction for ELs.
 Teachers will participate in ELD training to improve the delivery of instruction for ELs and improve student outcomes and reclassification rates.
-3 CORE CURRICULAR PROGRAM NEEDS Watts Learning Center Charter Middle School will ensure that all students have access to standards aligned curricular and instructional materials (ELA, Math, Science and Social Studies) and ELD for ELs. \$67,300 N The following standards aligned curricular (and consumables) purchases will be made: TCI History Study Sync Adventure2Learning New curriculum: ELA, Math, Science and History
+2.3 CORE CURRICULAR PROGRAM NEEDS Watts Learning Center Charter Middle School will ensure that all students have access to standards aligned curricular and instructional materials (ELA, Math, Science and Social Studies) and ELD for ELs.
+The following standards aligned curricular (and consumables) purchases will be made: • TCI History • Study Sync • Adventure2Learning • New curriculum: ELA, Math, Science and History \$44,943.05 No

-Action # Title Description Total Funds Contributing 4 CLOSING THE DIGITAL DIVIDE Watts Learning Center Charter Middle School will ensure all students have access to a technology device to access curricular and/or supplemental materials/programs.
-IT specialist will ensure devices are updated for use with state-mandated assessments. \$133,546 N Watts Learning Center Charter Middle School will make technology hardware/software purchases as necessary including Zoom subscriptions for virtual meetings.
+Action # Title Description Total Funds Contributing 2.4 CLOSING THE DIGITAL DIVIDE Watts Learning Center Charter Middle School will ensure all students have access to a technology device to access curricular and/or supplemental materials/programs.
+IT specialist will ensure devices are updated for use with state-mandated assessments.
+Watts Learning Center Charter Middle School will make technology hardware/software purchases as necessary including Zoom subscriptions for virtual meetings. \$117,486.04 No